mandober/debrief.math/80-toc/computability-theory/primitive-recursive-functions.md

 https://en.wikipedia.org/wiki/Primitive_recursive_function

-In computability theory, **Primitive Recursive** (PR) is a function that can be computed by a program in which the loops are bounded; that is, the number of times to go through the loop can be determined before entering the loop.
+In computability theory, **Primitive Recursive Function** (PRF) is a function that can be computed by a program using *bounded loops*.

+**Bounded loops** are a programming language construct where the number of times needed to go through the loop can be determined before entering the loop).
+Some loops, like "for" loop, are always *upper bounded*, the number of times through the loop is known before entering the loop.

-Unbounded loops (e.g. `while`, `do while`, etc.) are those programming language constructs where the number of iterations through the loop is not known in advance, but it is determined by some condition inside the loop.
-On the other hand, loops like a `for` loop are always (upper) bounded i.e. the number of times to loop is known before entering the loop.
+**Unbounded loops** (e.g. "while", "do while", etc.) are a programming language construct where the number of iterations through the loop is not known in advance, but it is determined by a condition inside the loop.

-Primitive recursive functions (PRF) form a strict subset of those general *recursive functions* that are also *total functions*.
+Primitive recursive functions are a *proper subset* of *general recursive functions* that are also *total functions*.

 Most computable functions are PRF:
 - addition